escapecode/conkor/README.md

 * [Frequently Asked Questions](https://github.com/escapecode/conkor/wiki/FAQ)

 ### Todo
-* Add hotspot click to start task manager when over top
-* Add hot spot and updated image to show webcam screenshot (e.g. datacenter, front door, etc.)
-* Update install path
-* Add forecasts and link to eather site
+* forecasts and link to eather site
 * heat graphs for things like disk utilization
 * not sure if should be a part of Conky / Lua, but maybe add notifications (low disk spac, file mount, logging, etc.)